Nurse Aide I

 The class will have the same requirements and will cover the same curriculum as the Nurse Aide I class.
 Please see the Nurse Aide I syllabus for more information about the class and required paperwork for clinical.
 The bottom of the syllabus web page has a Google Translation option where you can choose Spanish.
 The curriculum and tests will be presented in English, and the instructor will be able to answer questions in Spanish.
 This class will prepare Spanish-speaking students to take the North Carolina Nurse Aide State Exams to be listed as a Nurse Aide in North Carolina.

 Wake Tech offers English as a Second Language (ESL) classes free for students who want to improve their speaking, reading, writing and listening skills to increase their college and career readiness.

-Complete in: 6 month or less
+Complete in: Six months or less